moby/moby/docs/sources/reference/run.md

 If you restart the source container (`servicename` in this case), the recipient container's `/etc/hosts` entry will be automatically updated.

+## ATTR (container metadata)

+An operator or developer can set attribute values for a container.
+These are arbitrary metadata that can be reported by `docker inspect` (and unlike env entries, set at any time with `docker attr`).

+When running the container, an operator can use the flag `-A` to give a value to an attribute:

+    $ sudo docker run -A 'smellsLike="teenspirit"' ubuntu /bin/bash

+The value given is any JSON literal.

+In a Dockerfile, attributes can be set with the `ATTR` instruction:

+    ATTR smellsLike "teenspirit"

+Attribute values set in `docker run` will override those given in the Dockerfile.

 ## VOLUME (shared filesystems)